sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 ### Upstream Openwayback

 * Pro
-  * Exploratory work occurred and can be basis of new work
+  * Exploratory work occurred and can be basis of new work.
-  * Relatively familiar application, although requires Java which is less widely used by team
+  * Relatively familiar application, although requires Java which is less widely used by team.
 * Con
-  * Exploratory work did not lead to implementation
-  * Playback is not up to date with contemporary websites
+  * Playback is not up to date with contemporary websites.
+  * OpenWayback is no longer under active development.
-  * Many other institution moving away from Openwayback for replay
+  * Many other institution moving away from Openwayback for replay.
+  * Exploratory work did not lead to implementation.
   * Will still require customization to support WARC collections
   * Adding new content involves indexing and merging, which can be costly in terms of time and resource utilization.